mar-io/mar-io.github.io/README.md

 # Welcome to My GitHub Page!

-Hello there! :smiley: Welcome to my GitHub page where you can find the projects I'm working on and learn more about me.
+Hello there!
+Welcome to my GitHub page where you can find the projects I'm working on and learn more about me.
 My name is Mario, and I am currently a Site Reliability Engineering Lead at Apple.
 Feel free to explore and don't hesitate to reach out if you have any questions or would like to collaborate.

 ## Data Structures and Algorithms with Java E-Book